Amman in One Day: the perfect Amman itinerary

 The Roman theatre

 After filling your stomach with manakeesh it is time to truly start your Amman itinerary at the Roman theatre.
 This landmark dates back to the 2nd century when it was built in honour of the Roman emperor Antonius Pius.
 Carved into the hillside it is a remarkable sight.
-Here you can burn your calories by climbing up all the stairs to the top for a wonderful view.
+Here you can burn your calories by climbing up the stairs to the top for a wonderful view.

-Entrance to the citadel also includes the small Jordan Archeological museum including some old pottery, coins and other findings.
+Entrance to the citadel also includes the small Jordan Archeological museum with some old pottery, coins and other findings.
 The most impressive item in the collection is the Ain Ghazal statue that is among the oldest statues made by humans.

 Falafel lunch at Hashem Restaurant